be9904/wpl-pa/report.md

 |   └── signup.ejs
 ├── app.js
 ├── createAdmin.js
-└── .env
+└── .env.example
 ```
+`.env.example` needs to be renamed to `.env` and `SESSION_SECRET` should be replaced with a random secure string.

 ## Models

 ##### 1. post.js

 This file defines the post model.
 It is the schema for all user-generated posts stored in the MongoDB database.
 The schema specifies five key fields required for the posting and social interaction functionality.

 * **author** (String, Required): This field stores the unique identifier of the user who created the post.
 It is marked as required to ensure no anonymous posts can be created.
 * **content** (String, Required): This holds the text contents of the post.
 It is also mandatory to prevent empty posts being sent to the database.